 Supporting a horse to let go of separation anxiety is a beautifully bonding experience.
 It takes Feel and Connection and two way communication. 🙂

-And if you’ve had the 9 Keys already and now you’re ready to develop an IN DEPTH Feel and connection to solve all kinds of “problems” when they arise – including separation anxiety and the other causes of the herdbound horse – then have a look at our Fast Track program.
+And if you’ve seen that already and now you’re ready to develop an IN DEPTH Feel and connection to solve all kinds of “problems” when they arise – including separation anxiety and the other causes of the herdbound horse – then have a look at our Fast Track program.

 Here’s the link to the article where I talked about the standard practice weaning that caused my Bobby’s separation anxiety to be so big that the horse next door going out to pony club had him needing the vet.